Error messages in Managed Service for PostgreSQL

 This error occurs if you specify a replication source for the only non-cascading replica.

-To ensure high availability, your cluster must contain at least one replica without a defined replication source.
+To ensure high availability, your cluster must have at least one replica without a replication source.
 This replica will be promoted to master if the master host fails during maintenance.

 To learn more about replication, see this section.